TreeMaker/TreeMaker/README.md

 ## Submit Production to Condor

-Condor submission on the LPC batch system is supported.
-Support for submission to the global pool via [CMS Connect](https://connect.uscms.org/) is preliminary.
+Condor submission is supported for the LPC batch system or for the global pool via [CMS Connect](https://connect.uscms.org/).
-The scripts in this section use the [Condor Python bindings](https://research.cs.wisc.edu/htcondor/manual/current/6_7Python_Bindings.html), which require `/usr/lib64/python2.6/site-packages` to be in the `PYTHONPATH` environment variable.
+Job submission and management is based on the [CondorProduction](https://github.com/kpedro88/CondorProduction) package.
-For full functionality, the Python packages `paramiko` and `python-gssapi` are also required.
+Refer to the package documentation for basic details.

 To reduce the size of the CMSSW tarball sent to the Condor worker node, there are a few standard directories that can be marked as cached using the script [cache_all.sh](./Production/test/cache_all.sh):
 ```